Tuesday, January 28, 2014

 Expat Report: Month 20 – Surviving The Summer Heat Wave

-The clock is ticking, and soon enough, I'll be officially starting college in Argentina!
+The clock is ticking—soon enough, I’ll be officially starting college here in Argentina!

-The summer months have been stressful for me.
-Not only did I have to deal with a swarm of insects trying to come into my house, I've also been experiencing constant water pressure issues, and power outages, which are fairly common here.
-This is my second summer in Argentina, so I knew it was coming, but it hasn’t made the stress any easier to handle.
+This summer has been pretty stressful.
+On top of dealing with a swarm of insects trying to invade my home, I’ve also faced constant water pressure problems and frequent power outages—both pretty common around here.
+This is only my second summer in Argentina, so I knew what to expect, but that doesn’t make it any easier to handle.

-The heat index has been super high.
-We’ve had the temperature spike as high as 40 degrees Celsius/104 degrees Fahrenheit.
-There have been days where I can’t shower, wash the dishes, or wash clothes because there’s zero water pressure.
+The heat index has been brutal, spiking as high as 40°C (104°F).
+There have been days when I couldn’t shower, wash dishes, or do laundry because the water pressure dropped to almost nothing.

-In the meantime, I’ve been keeping busy by socializing with my friends, exercising and writing articles for my freelance job.
-I’ve even started watching some YouTube videos to learn Portuguese.
-I know it seems like a hectic schedule, but it’s really nothing like what I’ll be dealing with next week when I start school at the National University of Cordoba (UNC).
-I’ll admit, I’m a little nervous, but I’m also quite eager.
+In the meantime, I’ve been keeping busy by socializing with friends, exercising, and writing articles for my freelance job.
+I’ve even started watching YouTube videos to learn Portuguese.
+It might sound like a hectic schedule, but honestly, it’s nothing compared to what I’ll face next week when I start school at the National University of Córdoba (UNC).
+I’ll admit, I’m a little nervous—but also pretty excited.

-Well, getting a divorce while living abroad isn’t easy.
-So, it’s going to be a while before we can finalize the divorce.
-Besides, just because our marriage has ended doesn’t mean that our love for each other has.
+Well, getting a divorce while living abroad isn’t easy, so it’ll be a while before everything is finalized.
+But just because our marriage ended doesn’t mean our love for each other has disappeared.
 We still care for each other in our own way.
-But we’re slowly learning how to regain our own individual lives while living under the same roof.
+Right now, we’re slowly learning how to live our individual lives while sharing the same roof.

-I feel like I’ve been reborn and like any newborn baby, I’m learning how to live life.
+I feel like I’ve been reborn, and like any newborn, I’m learning how to live life all over again.
 Baby steps.

 Wednesday, January 1, 2014